geiru/nodepod-app/README.md

 Click on it and you will see a popup with some inputs ("address", "port" and "name") and a button ("create master").
 Fill in the ip address and port that nodepod is running on
 (NODEPOD_HOST and NODEPOD_PORT) and click "create master" (you can leave "name" empty).
 If you connected successfully, you should see a name, a client port and an url in the popup window.

-You can now load a wabpage that you want to test in any chrome tab.
+You can now load a webpage that you want to test in any chrome tab.

 ## Connect a device

 Now get your device (or another browser on your desktop) and open `NODEPOD_HOST:NODEPOD_PORT` in your browser.
 You should now see a button "Connect as client".
 Click on it and you get redirected.
-It should now open the page that you are viewing in your chrome.
+It should now open the page that you are viewing in your chrome browser.

 # Supported platforms